JonathanIasenza/UserListAPP/Readme.md

 # User List APP

-1) Open api-login and run it with 'npm start', its gonna run in port 3001.
+1) Open login-api folder and run it with 'npm start', its gonna run in port 3001.

 2) Open ejercicio-1 folder and run it with 'npm start' too, the app its gonna run in port 3000.